Nyxes5/Back-end_Code_Test/README.md

 You can search a person using GET request to ``/api/person?search=<search>``.
 You can search on either name or age and it doesn't have to be a perfect match as long as the search term is a substring of name or age.

+### Get Person By Name
+You can get a person by name using GET request to ``/api/person/by_name/<name>``.
+This has to be an exact match.
+If person is not found, it will raise HTTP 404 Not Found.

 ## Getting Started

 (Optional) Build and activate the virtualenv for your project.